jthegedus/firebase-gcp-examples/README.md

 Legend: 📚 Theory, 💻 Examples & 💬 Comments.

 Examples are for Firebase unless otherwise denoted with `gcp-`.
-Most examples can be translated to GCP without much effort.
+Most can be translated to GCP without much effort.

 | **Post**                                                        | **Repo**                                   |
 | --------------------------------------------------------------- | ------------------------------------------ |